oakhurstingit/oakhurstingit/README.md

-ignore my username i didnt know what else to change it to ok
+ignore my username i didnt know what else to change it to ok also read my first strawpage ok

 <p align="center">
 work in progress. ( 11.8.25 )